ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Explanation

-The reconciler will immediately find the newly instantiated SaaSDB instance in the Nile control plane and create a Pulumi stack that represents it, defined by the [`pulumiS3.ts`](./src/commands/reconcile/lib/pulumi/pulumiS3.ts).
+The reconciler will immediately find the newly instantiated DB instance in the Nile control plane and create a Pulumi stack that represents it, defined by the [`pulumiS3.ts`](./src/commands/reconcile/lib/pulumi/pulumiS3.ts).
 Pulumi also created a new S3 bucket containing a static website and a bucket policy that